 - Standout: Searches across 30+ connected apps, not just Dropbox.
 This is a cross-platform knowledge search tool, not just a file browser.

-- May 2026 connector additions: HubSpot (marketing assets), Workday (HR data — workers, job roles, help cases), Airtable (bases, tables, comments), and Slack private messages (DMs, group DMs, private channels now indexed).
-Dash also added semantic image search (find images by describing content, not filenames) and multi-model AI chat (choose from up to five AI models).
+- Connector & feature timeline: Per Dash’s own release notes, the connector list has grown to include HubSpot (marketing assets), Workday (HR data — workers, job roles, help cases), Airtable (bases, tables, comments), and Slack private messages (DMs, group DMs, private channels).
+Dash also added semantic image search (find images by describing content, not filenames) and a multi-model chat picker (a curated list of up to five AI models for chat and writing tasks).
+These rolled out gradually between February 2025 and January 2026, not in a single recent update.

 Community Implementations